princepoirier/capstone-weather/module-d.md

    }
    ```

+**Step 26: Update unit parameter to make it an optional argument**<br />
-1. Finally, update the function definition for `setTempToUnit`, adding `=""` to the incoming parameter `unit`, which will make it an optional argument.
+Finally, update the function definition for `setTempToUnit`, adding `=""` to the incoming parameter `unit`, which will make it an optional argument.
 This will assign a blank string to `unit` if a third argument is not supplied when calling the function.
 This is necessary for assigning to temperatures in the UI without a unit (specifically, the high and low):

    ```javascript
    let setTempToUnit = (ele, toUnit, unit=``) => {
       let currValue = ele.getAttribute(`value`)